knocklabs/docs/pages/integrations/overview.md

 Knock can also integrate with other tools for debugging, monitoring, and more, including the following:

-- [Vercel](/integrations/extensions/vercel) (synchronize your Knock API keys to one or more Vercel projects)
-- [Datadog](/integrations/extensions/datadog) (receive Knock platform metrics for workflow & channel successes and errors)
+- [Datadog](/integrations/extensions/datadog).
+Receive Knock platform metrics for workflow & channel successes and errors.
+- [Segment](/integrations/extensions/segment).
+Send Knock notification events to downstream analytics tools.
+- [Vercel](/integrations/extensions/vercel).
+Synchronize your Knock API keys to one or more Vercel projects.

 ## Per environment configurations